codiumsa/rte/README.md

 # redmine time entries

-Tiny helper to register you work on Redmine using a CSV file.
+Tiny helper to register your work on Redmine using a CSV file.

 # install